Vision

 Key Stage 4

-Students chose four options from the following subjects ensuring that at least one is from the E-Baccalaureate group of subjects.
-Each subject is studied for two lessons per week.
+Students chose three from the following subjects ensuring that at least one is from the E-Baccalaureate group of subjects.
+Each subject is studied across four seventy five minute sessions per fortnight.

 Optional Subject Level 3 progression at Abbot Beyne School